 See new work by Sean Scully inspired by the National Gallery Collection and Joseph Mallord William Turner’s ‘The Evening Star’.

-In this new work Irish-born, American-based Scully (1945–) takes Turner’s atmospheric landscape as his starting point.
+In this new work Irish-born, American-based Scully (born 1945) takes Turner’s atmospheric landscape as his starting point.
 A boy on the shore sets off for home as the sky and sea darken.
 For Scully, this melancholic picture is one of Turner’s most profound works, to which he feels a deep connection.

 Poignant and poetic, Scully's abstract works are constructed from panels painted in oil, often with thickly applied paint to create rich, textured surfaces.
 Using the motif of the stripe or chequerboards, the artist evokes landscapes and architecture, horizons, fields, and coastlines; his contemplative forms become reminders of personal experiences and distinctive moments.